jaimebuelta/django-docker-template/README.md

 moment it just includes a check for the db, as well as a general check that the application is responding, but more checks can be added under the smoketests view.
 The view is included as heathcheck in the docker server, but it can be pulled externally as well in loadbalancers, etc.

+environment.env stores environment variables that can set up the configuration.
+This include details for the DB connection (host, user, password, etc), but also for other services.
+For example, the environment variable SYSLOG_HOST points to the syslog facility to store logs.
+In this file, it points to the `log` service container, but on deployment it should point to the proper host.

 Docker services for development